 What approach do we take to teaching reading?
-Early reading is taught through systematic phonics using letters and sounds.
+Early reading is taught through systematic phonics using Bug Club Phonics.
 As the children progress through the school, key skills are taught and developed through whole class guided reading linking with our English units of work.
 Children are exposed to a variety of texts to further enhance their knowledge.
 We promote reading for pleasure as part of our reading curriculum and children are encouraged to develop their own preferences of genres and authors.

 Alongside this, we use Milestones for teachers and Curriculum Leaders to monitor coverage and track progress across the curriculum, ensuring appropriate sequencing is in place.
 We use the milestones created by Chris Quigley Education, in conjunction with our planning to ensure the children develop their knowledge and skills as they move from Early Years through to Key Stage 1 and 2.
 If you click on the tabs below, you will see the milestones for Early Years; Years 1 & 2 Years 3 & 4 and Years 5 & 6.